mircobabini/wp-options/readme.txt

 == Description ==
 Adds an 'Options' link in Settings, linking to the options.php page.
+If you wanna contribute, pull requests on [github.com](https://github.com/mirkolofio/wp-options).

 Developed by [Mirco Babini](http://www.mircobabini.com/), **Wordpress Consultant, Web Developer and Data Lover**.